 Picture your favorite cereal.
 Chances are, somewhere in your mind’s eye, you “see” the box, replicating an essential part of the experience of eating breakfast.
-That’s the power of package-based marketing, a message driven home by presenters at Pack Expo 2019.
+That’s the power of package-based marketing.

 Paperboard’s inherent qualities allow it to play the ambassador role with gusto.
 The variety of paperboard types on the market means there’s something suitable for all sorts of printing processes and graphic techniques, allowing for vast opportunities to create eye-catching design.
 Most consumers decide within 13 seconds whether to buy a product, making that initial glimpse a crucial part of a brand’s marketing strategy.